 Who we are...
 My name is Ismay and I am a fashion designer mum with a passion for the environment.
 After working in graphics for some years following my BA, I graduated with a masters degree from London College of Fashion.
 I went on to work as a designer both in-house and freelance for various small companies including a brief stint at the street label, Firetrap.
 Designing for men's, women's and childrenswear, print design has become my specialism.
 I always wanted to start my own business and having my son made me see a potential gap in the market.
-Boy Wonder came about from a desire to clothe my son in beautiful designs that are ethical and sustainable.
+Boy Wonder came about from a desire to clothe my son in beautiful designs that are ethical and sustainable and being frustrated at the lack of choice in boys clothing.
 After caring for my late husband I decided I had to give the dream a chance and so in 2016 the blog began.
 The blog tells the story of setting up the business and my research into ethical & sustainable fashion and green issues.
-My son is now 9 years old and loves Lego, video games and swimming.
-He loves the bright colours and prints in the collection but is a bit embarrassed about being a model!
+My son is now 10 years old and loves Lego, video games and swimming.
+He loves the bright colours and prints in the collection, but is a bit embarrassed about being a model!

 Why I do this...
 When I became pregnant with my son I became aware of the multitude of nasty chemicals in everyday products and so tried to reduce my unborn child's exposure to these by using natural products and eating organic food.
 As a baby my son suffered with severe eczema and I soon found out that non-organic cotton contains lots of toxic nasties too that I didn't want near my child's delicate skin.
 As he got older he also developed asthma, which has been very serious at times and now research has shown that it is linked to air pollution.